Esri/jsapi-resources/core-samples/webpack/README.md

 This sample demonstrates how to use the [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) ES modules with webpack.

-- *NOTE:* Compatibility of the SDK with Webpack versions prior to `5.84.0` was removed at 4.29.

 ## Get Started

 Run `npm install` and then start adding modules.